orb-lang/espalier/doc/md/peg/mem.md

    local await = Dequer()
    g.thread, g.await, g.having, g.wanting = thread, await, having, wanting
    local coMap = {}

-   local haveQ = Deque()
-   -- we want to move a rule back every time we await it, to capture as many -- awaits as possible before resuming any of them local function push(tok)
+   --  We want to move a rule back every time we await it, --  to capture as many awaits as possible before
-      haveQ:offqueue(tok)
-      haveQ:push(tok)
+   --  resuming any of them.
+   local shuttle = Deque()
+   local function push(tok)
+      shuttle:offqueue(tok)
+      shuttle:push(tok)
    end
-   g.haveQ = haveQ
+   g.shuttle = shuttle

-   for rule in grammar :filter 'rule' do
+   -- Step 1: start a coroutine for each rule, and collect -- everything for rule in grammar :filter 'rule' do
       local token = rule.token
       if thread[token] then